JeffTheAggie/ECS-171-Homework-/README.md

 # ECS-171-Homework-
-All of the homework sets for my Machine Learning class, ECS 171
+All of the homework and discussion sets for my Machine Learning class, ECS 171